dariocravero/jister/README.md

     export JISTER_FILES='Gemfile,**/*.rb,thisfile.js'

+### JISTER_PUBLIC

+Set JISTER_PUBLIC to true if you want to allow public jistering.
+Defaults to false.

+    export JISTER_PUBLIC=true

 ## Using it as a rake task

 Copy lib/jister.rake into your app.
 Make sure you have "jist" installed first.